News: Reissue of Guru’s very first demo tape as MC Keithy E

 Back then he completed a demo tape that featured the early members of Gang Starr; DJ Mikey Dee and Damo D (Beat Box).
 The tape, recorded at Radio One studios in Boston, includes multiple racks featuring the young hungry Guru rhyming and displaying his singing voice over a bare drum machine.

 The demo tape was clearly made and sent directly to Magnus Johnstone (a local DJ/radio host in Guru’s hometown Boston) for his show.
-Both the demo tape’s cover and the actual tape are labeled “For Magnus”.
-This demo tape earned MC Keithy E and his crew the right to be on the show and share their talents to the listeners for the very first time.
+Both the demo tape’s cover and the actual tape are labeled “For Magnus.”
+This tape not only earned MC Keithy E and his crew the opportunity to showcase their talents to the listeners for the very first time but also set the foundation for what would become a legendary career.
+Much like the way nhà cái uy tín nhất hiện nay has built trust and recognition in a competitive market, this demo established their credibility in the music scene.
 And we don’t have to tell you what happened in the decades following up to that…

 You can order the limited edition reissue (it’s unclear how many tapes are actually pressed though) for 15 dollar at The X Label.
 The recreation consists of the exact image Keithy E made for the cover, his handwriting of the songs on the tape, and the actual songs from the demo.
 Pop it in your vintage boombox to listen to Guru’s never-before-heard songs or put it on a mantle and keep it as an amazing collectors item that was a part of Guru’s hip hop legacy.